phancongthanh/ckeditor5-elfinder/README.md

 });
 ```

-You need to ensure that the `connectorUrl` points to your elFinder backend for handling file uploads.
+You need to ensure that the `window.elfinderConfigs.url` points to your elFinder backend for handling file uploads.

 ## License